cas3zn/python_100/README.md

 - Day 17: Benefits of OOP
 - Day 18: Turtle and the GUI
 - Day 19: Instances, State and Higher Order Functions
+- Day 20: Build the snake game Part 1: Animation and Coordinates

 ### Projects